 Once the site is cleared of all cancer cells, the wound may be closed with stitches, depending on its size and location.
 In the case that a large wound is present, our dermatologists may work with other specialists such as a plastic surgeon, oculoplastic surgeon, or hand surgeon to repair the wound.

 Following Mohs skin cancer surgery, your dermatologist will provide you with post-op instructions to help ensure a quick and easy recovery.
+Recovery will vary, depending on the site and how much skin was removed.
+In some cases, in which the incision is large, a skin graft or flap may be required.
+Reconstructive surgery may also be needed if the excision surgery creates a large scar.
 Strenuous activity should be avoided for at least 24-48 hours.
-Any discomfort that occurs can be lessened with cold compresses, over-the-counter pain medications, and rest.

 How do I know if I need Mohs surgery?

 Your dermatologist may recommend Mohs surgery after performing a skin biopsy to determine if your growth is cancerous.
 There are many different skin cancer treatments available, so your dermatologist can recommend whether Mohs surgery is the right fit for you.

 Mohs surgery requires significant waiting time, so the best way to prepare is by bringing your book or show in order to pass time.
 Make sure to also avoid alcohol or smoking ahead of your surgery and get a good night’s rest beforehand.